Center of Excellence in Higher Education

 Curriculum Vitae

 Armin Anwar is an emerging Researcher and a Dedicated Faculty Lecturer at North South University, Bangladesh, renowned for her expertise and dedication in the fields of 'Environmental Science' and 'Botany'.
-She began her academic journey with a Bachelor's and Master's degree in 'Botany' from the University of Dhaka, Bangladesh from (2015-2021).
+She began her academic journey with a Bachelor's and Master's degree in 'Botany' from the University of Dhaka, Bangladesh.
 Driven by a passion for 'Environmental Science', she pursued a second Master's Degree at the 'Institute of Biology and Ecology, University of Debrecen, Hungary'.
 She graduated from there in July, 2023, supported by the prestigious 'Stipendium Hungaricum' scholarship (The fully funded Hungarian Government Scholarship), a testament to her academic excellence and commitment.

 In 2024, Armin has been honored to receive three prestigious international funding awards, enabling her to undertake groundbreaking PhD research across three countries and diverse disciplines.
 In Germany, she got offer from the 'Institute for Earth System Science and Remote Sensing' at the 'University of Leipzig', in the 'Remote Sensing in Geo- and Ecosystem Research (RSGE)' research group under the renowned 'JENA Experiment Project.'
 The Jena Experiment is a long-term grassland biodiversity experiment established in 2002 in Europe funded by DFG (The Deutsche Forschungsgemeinschaf: German Research Foundation) with the major aim to understand the mechanisms underlying Biodiversity-Ecosystem functioning relationships